 Moving into a care home is a big decision and it is very important to have as much information as possible to help with this.
 Bernadette Howley, our Manager and Christine Green, our Deputy Manager are available to discuss the various options available and to assist prospective residents to decide whether it might be the right place for them.
 In the first instance, this usually involves a visit to Bankfield to see the lifestyle at first hand.

 Fees is a complex area.
 There are typically 2 types of resident; those privately funded and those funded by the local council/ social services.
 Levels of savings and ability to pay fees will dictate what kind of funding is required.
 There are numerous websites offering advice and your local council website is usually very helpful as are their in house support teams.

 Over the years we have dealt with various authorities on different forms of funding we are happy to assist and to help your understanding of available funding.

-If the client decides to move in with us, then Joanne and her team will co-ordinate all the arrangements and necessary paperwork to enable a stress free move into their new home.
+If the client decides to move in with us, then Bernadette and her team will co-ordinate all the arrangements and necessary paperwork to enable a stress free move into their new home.